About me

 A trip to the Tate Britain to see Now You See Us.
 I particularly loved the room dedicated to flower paintings by amazing artists such as Mary Delany and Clara Maria Pope.

-Loving the new flowers of spring.
+I always welcome the new flowers of spring.
 It all feels so fresh and exciting.
-I am looking forward to seeing what the year brings.
+It makes me look forward to what the year will bring.

 Reading the second book by Alice Vincent.
 Loving it.
 Her first book 'Rootbound: Rewilding a Life' really spoke to me; the joy of finding plants and gardens anywhere we choose to look.
 Why Women Grow is equally interesting.
 Inspiring and moving accounts from women about what growing means to them.